erdincka/admindash/app/README.md

 ## Safety

-- All resources in `dashboard-dev` namespace
+- All resources in `kubik-dev` namespace
 - No impact on production cluster
 - Local builds only
 - Ephemeral Redis (no persistence in dev)